 Khoje, who is originally from Pune, India, started working for the NSK in early 2018.
 He completed his M.S. in industrial engineering (IE) at Iowa State in fall of that year.
-His thesis adviser was Gül E. Kremer, professor and C.G.
+His thesis advisor was Gül E. Kremer, professor and C.G.
 “Turk” & Joyce A. Therkildsen Department Chair of Industrial and Manufacturing Systems Engineering.

 His work today mostly focuses on process improvement and the development of new products within the realm of medium-sized ball bearings.
 He uses things he learned the IE curriculum on a daily basis, including lean manufacturing and statistical analysis as well as software programs like SolidWorks and AutoCAD.

 “My job primarily involves working on projects to improve the productivity and reduce costs and, ultimately, saving dollars for the company,” he said.

 Khoje isn’t the only alumnus of Iowa State’s College of Engineering working at NSK.
 Colin Sunderman, a 2018 graduate of electrical engineering, also works at NSK.
 Khoje remains grateful for the career training he received at Iowa State as well as for other resources the university offered.
 As an international student, Khoje said he was apprehensive about finding work in the United States after graduation, particularly in regard to visa sponsorship.
 However, by using the resources available to him, he was able to successfully navigate this process and end up where he is today.